afnank19/info-retrieval/tf-idf/README.md

 <br></br>
 `GET /search?q=your-query`

-A request to this endpoint when you run the binary will return JSON containg the path to the file along with the relevancy to the query.
+A request to this endpoint when you run the binary will return JSON containing the path to the file along with the relevancy to the query.